-- The immediate supervisor will review the petition to determine its completeness and availability, discuss it with the faculty member, and may request additional supporting statements, documents, and other pertinent information to substantiate meritorious performance.
-Following this initial review process, the immediate supervisor will make their recommendation and forward to the appropriate Dean unless the Dean is the immediate supervisor. - The Dean will review the petition, make any recommendations, and forward it to the Rank and Tenure Committee for review.
+- A. The immediate supervisor will review the petition to determine its completeness; discuss it with the faculty member; and may request additional supporting statements, documents, and other pertinent information to substantiate meritorious performance.
+Following this initial review process, the immediate supervisor will make their recommendation and forward to the appropriate Dean unless the Dean is the immediate supervisor. - B. The Dean will review the petition, make their recommendation, and forward it to the Rank and Tenure Committee for review. - C. The Committee will verify that all documents are in order and use this policy to determine whether meritorious performance has been demonstrated.
+The Committee will then make a recommendation to the Vice-President of Academic Affairs who will make a recommendation to the President. - D. The President will present all approved Professorial Rank promotion recommendations to the Board of Regents for final approval. - E. If, at any point in the promotion/review procedure, the Committee does not recommend promotion, the Chair will notify the faculty by letter the reasons and recommendations for improvement. - F. Petitioning faculty may withdraw their petition for promotion in rank at any point.

-- The Committee will verify that all documents are in order and use this policy to determine whether meritorious performance has been demonstrated.
-The Committee will then make a recommendation to the Vice-President of Academic Affairs who will make a recommendation to the President. - The President will present all approved Professorial Rank promotion recommendations to the Board of Regents for final approval. - After final board approval, the Vice President of Human Resources will report and update the faculty member's title. - If the Committee does not recommend promotion at any point in the promotion/review procedure, the Chair will notify the faculty by letter of the reasons and recommendations for improvement. - Petitioning faculty may withdraw their petition for promotion in rank at any point. - If a petition is denied at any stage, the faculty member may appeal the decision through the published Rank and Tenure Appeal Process and procedure.
-The appeal process will be suspended during the summer months when no appeals committee can be convened. - The review procedure will be conducted in the last academic year of service of a particular rank.
+- G. In the event the petition is denied, the faculty member may appeal the decision through the "Rank and Tenure Appeal Policy." - H. The review procedure will be conducted in the last academic year of service of a particular rank.
 The following timeline shall apply to all promotions:

-Activity Date Faculty submit completed petition - Deadline 2nd Friday in February Supervisor(s) recommendation - Deadline Last workday in February Committee recommendation - Deadline 2nd Friday in April VPAA recommendation - Deadline Last workday in April President's presentation of approved nominations to AC Board of Regents May Board meeting Notification by the President of faculty member's approval for promotion After Board approval Effective date for promotion September 1
+Activity Date Faculty submit completed petition - Deadline 2 nd Friday in February Supervisor(s) recommendation - Deadline Last workday in February Committee recommendation - Deadline 2 nd Friday in April VPAA recommendation - Deadline Last workday in April President's presentation of approved nominations to AC Board of Regents May Board meeting Notification by President of faculty member's approval for promotion After Board approval Effective date for promotion September 1

-^{}With the exception of an appeals process
+^{} With the exception of an appeals process